 We can’t stress this enough, but please do your research before selling online in Europe and in specific markets across Europe.
 The European Union has certain laws and regulations concerning online selling (and these may differ from the rules in for example the US), but every country also has its own set of rules.

 Here are some frequently asked questions about ecommerce software:

 Ecommerce software is software you need to run an online store.
 Famous online retail websites like those of Amazon, Tesco, Vente-Prive and Zalando run on software.
 It enables these websites to offer visitors the possibility to search for products, add them to their shopping carts and eventually buy them online.

-Good ecommerce software gives you enough features you can implement in your online store.
+Good ecommerce software gives you features with an ecommerce functionality.
 Think about product pages, a search feature, a shopping cart, the implementation of payment methods of more.

-What is the best ecommerce software in 2020?
+What is the best ecommerce solution in 2022?

 When comparing ecommerce software, not only look at what your online store needs now, but also what it might need in the future.
 Is your goal to be active in multiple countries?
 Do you want to sell totally different kind of products later?
 Then make this part of your research when you are comparing the different features of the solutions you have found.